1930 Palm Island tragedy: Trials

 His Honor: Then did you file a true bill because it was not a white man who shot him?
 I'll tell the jury on your opening, Mr. Ross, that if a man attacks the community as Curry did there, the community would be justified in defending itself even to the extent of killing him.
 I don't think any reasonable man could think otherwise.

 His Honor further stated that if a conviction was made at the trial the Court of Criminal Appeal would quash the conviction.

 Mr. Ross: In that case, your Honor, I will file a nolle prosequi.

 His Honor: I think that is the best thing you can do.
 I don't think the bill should ever have been filed.

 The defendants were released.
 The only other similar shooting was that of a police officer in Tuckiar v The King (1935), in which the full court of the High Court of Australia overturned the guilty verdict of the NT Supreme Court (Mr Tuckiar vanished upon his release, and is presumed to have been killed by NT Police upon his release.

-Later
+Aftermath

 Pattison resigned as medical officer at the Palm Island Aboriginal Settlement as of 15 September 1930.